robertkowalski/grenache/articles/udp/udp.md

 console.log('listening on', service.port)
 ```

-We are going to use the RPC client, we have to start it too:
+We are going to use the RPC client, too.
+We have to start it:

 ```js
 const link2 = new Link({